thanos-io/thanos/docs/service-discovery.md

 File Service Discovery is another mechanism for configuring components.
 With File SD, a list of files can be watched for updates, and the new configuration will be dynamically loaded when a change occurs.
-The list of files to watch is passed to a component via a flag shown in the component specific sections below.
+The list of files to watch is passed to a component via a flag shown in the component-specific sections below.

 The format of the configuration file is the same as the one used in [Prometheus' File SD](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config).
 Both YAML and JSON files can be used.
-The format of the files is this:
+The format of the files is as follows:

 * JSON: